DadSchoorse/vkBasalt/README.md

 No. Shaders that need many techniques do not work, there might still be issues with stencil and blending and depth buffer access is not ready yet.

 ### You said that "depth buffer access is not ready yet".
 What do you mean?
-There is a WIP version that you can enable with `depthCapture = on`.
+There is a WIP version you can enable with `depthCapture = on`.
 It will cause many issues especially on non-Nvidia hardware.
 Also, the chosen depth buffer is not always the one wanted.

 ### Is there a way to change settings for ReShade shaders?
 There is some support for it [#46](https://github.com/DadSchoorse/vkBasalt/pull/46).
 An easy way to do it is to simply edit the shader file.